Interfacial friction dictates long-range force propagation in tissues: Discussion

+As shown previously from epithelial-monolayer experiments, the frictional sliding at the gel-glass interfaces promotes the Yap nuclear translocation rate and cell proliferation around the extruding cell~\cite{kawaue}.
+Since cells may be able to sense the substrate strain instead of the displacement field itself, here we add comments on strain field dynamics associated with force propagation induced by substrate layer sliding.
+Indeed, there is literature reporting that local substrate strain dictates the cell-substrate mechanosensing~\cite{panzetta2019cell}.
+In our theory, the strain field is given by

-Near the center ($r<r_{peak}$), cells can sense a local stretching strain in the substrate whereas far from center ($r>r_{peak}$), cells sense the elongation of substrate merely along the angular direction and contraction of substrate along the radial direction.
-Since cells are sensitive to local strain in the substrate (especially to the stretching strain) for regulating their behaviors \cite{panzetta2019cell}, mechanosensing activities such as YAP nuclear translocation \cite{dupont2011role,nardone2017yap} are expected within this expanding stretched substrate region.
-The cellular responses to ECM deformation can cause temporal modifications in cellular mechanics and actively influence some major contributors to the deformation propagation such as the cutoff range and the spatial stress distribution in tissues.
-The effect of such active responses needs more investigations from both theoretical and experimental viewpoint.
+Near the center ($r<r_{peak}$), cells can sense a local stretching strain in both the radial and angular directions ($\epsilon_{rr} > 0,\epsilon_{\varphi\varphi}>0$), whereas far from center ($r>r_{peak}$), cells sense the expansion of the substrate along the angular direction while they sense the contraction of the substrate in the radial direction ($\epsilon_{rr}<0$ and $\epsilon_{\varphi\varphi}>0$, see Fig. \ref{fig:strain}).
+Since cells are especially sensitive to local stretching strain in the substrate for regulating their behaviors \cite{panzetta2019cell}, mechanosensing activities such as YAP nuclear translocation \cite{dupont2011role,nardone2017yap} are expected within this stretched substrate region.

-Finally we should stress the importance of dynamic remodeling of substrate structure.
-A weakly adhesive substrate that facilitates inter-layer sliding is core for the emergence of this novel form of force propagation \textit{in vitro}. \textit{In vivo}, the tissue substrates are composed of multiple layers of ECM \cite{lu2012extracellular} such as basement membrane and lamina propria and other connective tissues.
-The biopolymer linkages between these layers would not be as rigid as prepared in conventional TFM experiments because of continuous ECM remodeling.
-If the turnover of attachment and detachment of ECM components is sufficiently frequent at some places, ``sliding" should innately occurs there when external stresses are applied.
-ECM remodeling will depend on both the constituents and the geometry of the system and may exhibit strong inhomogeneity and anisotropy.
-The theory we have presented here could be extended to construct theories for force propagation through ECM undergoing more generic types of remodeling.
+The cellular responses to the substrate deformation can reciprocally modify major contributors to the force propagation through substrate such as the cutoff range, the temporal evolution, or the spatial distribution of stresses in tissues.
+Further theoretical and experimental investigations on the effect of mutual influence between the cell's responses and substrate dynamics can improve our understanding on the biological significance of interfacial friction among tissue layers \textit{in vivo}.